I’m a professional author, editor, and writing coach, as well as the founder and owner of Panverse Publishing.

-If you know me, you’ll know me for an eccentric, coffee-guzzling dreamer, an unusually earthy intellectual, a pragmatist with an annoying streak of idealism whose motto is, “We’re all doomed!”
+If you know me, you’ll know I’m an eccentric, coffee-loving dreamer, an unusually earthy intellectual, a pragmatist with an annoying streak of idealism whose motto is, “We’re all doomed!”

 You’ll know that, like most writers, I’ve lived several lives in one and enjoyed an eccentric career trajectory.
-I’ve worked in a warehouse, driven delivery trucks, had a small import business, drag raced motorcycles, enjoyed a twenty-five year career as a decorative painter, and now divide my time between writing and CAD design.
-You may know of my small publishing venture, Panverse Publishing, and that I’ve compiled, edited, and published three critically-acclaimed Science Fiction/Fantasy anthologies (the ‘Panverse’ series); and that my own nonfiction book, ‘Aegean Dream,’ the tragi-comic memoir of the year my wife and I spent on the small Greek island of Skopelos, is currently enjoying robust sales in the UK, and beginning to pick up in the US.
+I’ve worked in a warehouse, driven delivery trucks, had a small import business, drag raced motorcycles, enjoyed a twenty-five year career as a decorative painter, and work as a fulltime writer, and editor.
+Through my indie press, Panverse Publishing, I’ve compiled, edited, and published three critically-acclaimed science fiction and fantasy anthologies (the ‘Panverse’ series).

 If you don’t know me, here’s the skinny from my standard bio:

 I was born in London, England, at exactly nine p.m. on a Tuesday.
 The gypsy screamed and threw up her hands in horror.
 There was a plague that year, and Farmer Tom’s cow gave birth to a three-headed calf.
 Comets blazed through the summer night.
 There were other portents too, which I am too modest to mention.

-Since 1989, I’ve lived in California, North Carolina, a tiny Greek island, and now live in the San Francisco Bay Area with my brilliant and patient, wife, Linda.
+Since 1989, I’ve lived in California, North Carolina, a tiny Greek island, and now live in the L.A. area with my brilliant and very patient wife.